tylanoflynn/SQL-Project/cleaning_data.md

 ORDER BY fullvisitorid
 ```

 Revealed that the information for each visitor was mainly in agreement except where pageview differed.
 There were two main cases where fullvisitorid was duplicated in all_sessions: first, where the visitor had multiple sessions in the table.
 Second, where the same session was recorded multiple times due to different actions being taken in the same session.
 Where there were multiple values of pageiews I decided that the best course of action was to set pageviews equal to the duplicated value if the values were equal, and sum them if they were not.
-This unfortunately did make the pageview data much less reliable as if there were two separate sessions with the same amount of pageviews, both sessions one sessions pageviews would not be counted.
-This will bias pageviews to be much smaller than the probable values.
+This unfortunately did make the pageview data much less reliable as if there were two separate sessions with the same amount of pageviews, one sessions pageviews would not be counted.
+This biased pageviews to be much smaller than the probable values.

 ```SQL